ABA Policy Statement

 The largest component of the Loyola’s study outside the classroom program is the program that places students in judicial chambers, government agencies, and public interest law firms.
 To implement and administer this program, Loyola Law School employs a full-time Faculty Externship Director, a full-time Public Interest Faculty Director, a full-time Externship Administrative Assistant, and a full-time Public Interest Administrative Assistant.
 The two full-time faculty members are primarily responsible for externship supervision, with additional part time faculty support from time to time.
 Loyola has developed a list of approved agencies and institutions in which it regularly places students.
 These approved agencies are generally shared agencies with other Los Angeles area ABA-accredited law schools, who have formed a consortium known as GLACE (Greater Los Angeles Consortium on Externships – www.lls.edu/glace).
 Loyola and GLACE shared placement approved opportunities have continually demonstrated, over the years, a commitment to providing educational opportunities for Loyola students.
 Only approved agencies which are not student-initiated are authorized for externship placements.
 The law school prepares and revises as appropriate a detailed document entitled "Externship Policies and Procedures" setting forth the responsibilities of externs and supervising attorneys.
 The document shall be provided to each extern at the beginning of the externship semester and shall be provided to each supervising attorney at the beginning of the externship semester.

 In the off-campus externship program, Loyola allows full-time (7-10 units) and part-time (six or fewer units) placements.
 Full-time placements are only authorized in federal court.
 Full-time judicial externs must complete the first year of studies, have a minimum verified GPA of 3.33, and must participate in a regular tutorial or guided reflection concurrent course with the Faculty Externship Director.
 The Externship Director performs and documents a site visit for each full-time judicial extern.
-Part-time externs must complete the first year of studies, have a minimum verified GPA 2.33, and complete all externship reporting requirements.
+"To be eligible to participate in an externship for law school units, all students must have a minimum GPA (2.33 for a part-time externship and 3.33 for a full time externship) and have completed a minimum of 28 units prior to the start of the externship.
 All off campus externs must complete a mandatory course on “Ethics, Professionalism and Course Requirements” taught by the Faculty Externship Director.

 The other off campus field placement programs (programs 2-6) all have similar components to the field placement program in judicial chambers, government agencies and public interest law firms.
 These components are: